duxsco/gentoo-installation/docs/selinux.md

 sepolgen-ifgen -i /usr/share/selinux/mcs/include/support/
 ```

 ## 9.4.
-Helper scripts
+SELinux policies

-At this point, you can reboot into permissive mode again and use [selinux-policy-creator.sh](https://github.com/duxsco/selinux-policy-creator).
+At this point, you can reboot into permissive mode again and use the [selinux-policy-creator.sh](https://github.com/duxsco/selinux-policy-creator) script.